isomerpages/mlaw-corp/news/speeches/_posts/2020-08-06-Remarks-by-DS-at-Consultative-Workshop-on-SCM.md

 ---
 layout: post
-title: Remarks by DS Calvin Phua at the Consultative Workshop on Singapore Convention on Mediation on 6 Aug 2020
+title: Remarks by DS Calvin Phua at the Consultative Workshop on Singapore Convention on Mediation on 6 August 2020
 date:  2020-08-06
 permalink: /news/speeches/2020-08-06-Remarks-by-DS-at-Consultative-Workshop-on-SCM
 ---